 Since the beginning, our team has built ad serving tools that protect online privacy and provide positive user experience.
-In all of our products, we focus on collecting only vital data and using it in a way that maintains user privacy.
+For example, our ads respect the user experience so much that they are whitelisted across ad blockers.
+Why?
+Our ads are unobtrusive, and in all of our products, we focus on collecting only vital data and using it in a way that maintains user privacy.

-In light of GDPR, I thought now would be a good time to clearly outline the user data we track, how we use it, and who can access it.
+In light of GDPR and CCPA, I thought now would be a good time to clearly outline the user data we track, how we use it, and who can access it.

 What user data we collect

 When it comes to end user data, we only collect what is absolutely necessary to catch fraudulent traffic and provide reporting for our publishers and advertisers.

 Our data is limited to basic information about the user as well as their activity on our network.
 Here’s the specific information we collect and why:

 - Browser type and operating system, as determined from user agent string.
 (We do not store the user agent string itself but do store a hash of the user agent.)

 - Creative, ad zone, and publisher segment(s) to determine where impressions and clicks are happening.